-I came across a nonfiction resource today – and I think it will interest students.
-Our students focus on college – and for good reason: many will be there in four years or less.
+I came across a nonfiction resource today, and I think it will interest students.
+Many of our students focus on college. . . and for good reason: some will be there in four years or less.

-I worked multiple jobs through college, and I still had loans.
+Like many future teachers, I worked multiple jobs through college, and I still had loans.
 A boost would have been helpful.
 I continued reading about the free college assertion, because I wanted to know how true it was.
-It is true – for certain locations – and Starbucks employees are ready to get their educations.
+It is true (with rules) and Starbucks employees are ready to get their educations.

 Sure enough, my continued researching found an opposing viewpoint today.
 “Starbucks price hike” by Pat Schneider highlights:

 Other analysts said the program fails to address systemic problems in higher education and financial aid, and even threatens to exacerbate them.

 Include texts in your library.

 One of the easiest way to incorporate nonfiction into your classroom is to display books for students.
 I’ve reviewed several memoirs and other pieces of nonfiction:

 When I shop at thrift stores, I grab nonfiction “coffee table” books off the shelves.
 Those books are full of pictures and easily accessible information.
 I’ve discovered books about golf, cars, presidents, and animals.
 I even have a nonfiction book about animal waste, and it is one of the more popular books in my library.